Apple Preview review: Your Mac has a solid PDF editor hidden in this image app

-Apple Preview offers Mac user a capable, full-featured PDF editor that can handle the most common business and personal use cases.
+Apple Preview offers Mac users a capable, full-featured PDF editor that can handle the most common business and personal use cases.

 Mac owners don't have to look far for a free PDF editor.
 Apple Preview, a fixture of every version of macOS, offers a full slate of tools for working with PDFs.